Our Approach to Human Rights

 We address internal risks via clear policies and processes, including for recruitment (we highlight on our external website that we never ask job applicants to pay fees, for example) and Fair Culture (which establishes fair and consistent procedures to review, investigate, and resolve events and complaints, including related to discrimination and harassment).

-Within our supply chain, we review all suppliers with which we spend more than $1 million annually, assessing their public commitments to human rights, and the level of detail and external assurance within those commitments, including those related to Indigenous peoples, children, migrant labour, and contracted labour.
+Within our supply chain, we review all suppliers with which we spend more than $1 million annually, using a desk-based assessment of their public commitments to human rights, and the level of detail and external assurance within those commitments, including those related to Indigenous peoples, children, migrant labour, and contracted labour, along with policies and procedures regarding Health and Safety, Environmental Stewardship, Labour Standards, Anti-Corruption, and Sustainable Procurement.

 In 2022, we also initiated a pilot project to evaluate human rights risks via sustainability data provided by suppliers to our Canada and US business units via a third-party questionnaire.
-This included policies and management related to human rights, social certifications, forced labour, modern slavery, hiring practices, migrant labour, Indigenous relations, child labour, security services training, labour rights, ethics and inclusion and diversity.
-Related data can be found in our Environment Investment Performance Metrics.
+This included policies and management related to human rights, social certifications, forced labour, modern slavery, hiring practices, migrant labour, Indigenous relations, child labour, security services training, labour rights, ethics and inclusion and diversity, along with HSE, emissions and environmental stewardship.
+Data can be found in our Environment Investment Performance Metrics.